If you have any feedback on how we can make our new website better please do contact us. We would like to hear from you.

 Blown beads: 1 1/2“ diameter, 1 1/4" and 1 1/2“ diameter.

-The never ending creative and technical challenges of working with glass continue to inspire me.
+The never ending creative and technical challenges of working with glass continues to inspire me.

 Since my college days I had always wanted to learn to make wire beads and jewelry.
 Some thirty years later I attended a basic wire bead making class in San Diego taught by Lynne Merchant.
 This skill has enabled me to combine silver wire with my large, hollow, blown beads to create jewelry pieces.
 I continued to visit southern California on a regular basis to hike in the Anza Borrego desert.
 I carried my small tool bag and silver wire on my many solitary hikes in the desert.
 It was the perfect environment, quiet and hot, for me to create wire componenets for my jewelry pieces.